00Josh/Portfolio/README.md

 ## Resume
-A short rundown of some of the experiance, education, skills and interests.
+A short rundown of some experiance, education, skills and interests.

 ## Undergraduate Disertation